electronick1/stairs_doc/source/index.html.md

 python manager.py admin
 ```

-It's a way to visualize all your pipelines, see status of queues and all information about each pipeline component
+It's a way to visualize all your pipelines, to see the status of queues and information about each component of the pipeline.

 ![image](images/admin.png)